-You’ll always find the cheaper price quote, but not all house painters do painting right.
+You can always find the cheaper price quote, but not all house painters do painting right.
 Be wary and be informed of what to expect when you are hiring a painting company .
 There is a huge difference between professional painters who will efficiently paint any room in your house and those that give you the lowest bid to get the job but then just cut corners.

 When they cut corners we don’t necessarily mean they do it professionally and of value to you the homeowner, they do it because it is more profitable to them and their absolute lack of knowledge and experience in the house painting and repainting industry.
 When the results are substandard why pay someone when you can paint it yourself.

-House Painters Advice on How To Know If You Are Getting Ripped Off By Painting Companies
+How To Know If You Are Getting Ripped Off By Painting Companies

-We want to share a few tips to make you aware and informed on how to know if you are getting ripped off or scammed by a painting company.
+Here are a few tips to make you aware and informed on how to know if you are getting ripped off or scammed by a painting company.
 Be aware of the following list of common short cuts, painting estimates over or under, and cutting corners by painters who are not in it for the craftsmanship, they just think it’s easy money, where all that’s needed is a paint brush, paint roller, paint pan and a vehicle and they instantly claim to be professional painters, yet they lack the skills.

 The following is a list of some of the ways we have seen and heard from homeowners who have unfortunately hired the inexperienced painters and then left completely unsatisfied with the end painting result.